AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-code-quality-rules.md

 Do not use the Sling Scheduler for tasks that require a guaranteed execution.
 Sling Scheduled Jobs guarantee execution and better suited for both clustered and non-clustered environments.

-Refer to [Apache Sling Eventing and Job Handling documentation](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html) to learn more about how Sling Jobs are handled in clustered environments.
+See [Apache Sling Eventing and Job Handling documentation](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html) to learn more about how Sling Jobs are handled in clustered environments.

 ### AEM deprecated APIs should not be use {#sonarqube-aem-deprecated}